dining

 back to top

 Middletown restaurantsRuth’s Chris Steakhouse - Maybe the steakhouse trend came.
 And maybe the steakhouse trend went.
-But Ruth’s Chris doesn’t care, because it’s definitely here to stay — and that’s because their signature prime beef is legendary, as are their perfectly cooked rib eyes, their tender Porterhouse for two, or their “full-bodied” New York Strip.
+But Ruth’s Chris doesn’t care, because their signature prime beef is legendary, as are their perfectly cooked rib eyes, their tender Porterhouse for two, or their “full-bodied” New York Strip.
 Fact is, everyone knows that when it comes to beef, Ruth’s Chris does it best.
 Just follow the sizzle.

 2513 Berlin Tpke., Newington